 We will maintain a copy of your application and associated documents for a period of one year after you are registered on our recruitment portal.
 Any data held after this point will require your consent.
 For successful applicants relevant data will be transferred to your HR file.
 When you leave employment with us we will retain information in line with statutory requirements and best practice.

 Cookies are small text files containing a string of alphanumeric characters that are stored on the hard drive of your computer, which are transferred from our website and stored on your device.
-Our website uses other similar tracking technologies such as ‘web beacons’ or ‘pixels’ which are used to manage the interaction between you and our website, which allow us to assess the effectiveness of this communication.
+When you visit the site again, the cookie allows that site to recognise your browser.
+This can make the site more efficient.

 Analytics cookies are used to gather this information, which is grouped with other user information obtained from cookies.
 This allows us to view the overall patterns of usage, to improve how our website pages work.
 Information obtained from cookies is used to assist with our promotional and marketing efforts, to fulfil our legitimate business interests.